CowDogMoo/warpgate/blueprints/windows/README.md

-# Test Blueprint
+# Windows Blueprint

-**Test Blueprint** builds a container image provisioned with a test script.
+**Windows Blueprint** builds an Amazon Machine Image (AMI) for Windows Server 2019 using Packer and SSM.

 ---